ZeroBudgetTech/gel/README.md

-# gel
+# gel-server
-Gas Efficiency Log - Web application &amp; API for tracking and reporting of vehicle fuel and mileage.
+Gas Efficiency Log Server - Web application &amp; API for tracking and reporting of vehicle fuel and mileage.